 A Warm Welcome Awaits -

 - We - Kim and Fraser Proven - look forward to welcoming you to Briar Cottages self catering on the naturally beautiful banks of Loch Earn in the village of Lochearnhead, whether you book a week, fortnight or short breaks from 3 nights.
 Book from ANY start day of the week tom suit your holiday break.
 Choose spacious luxury cottage Briar Steading with its open plan lounge, wood burning stove and 2 bedrooms en-suite or pet friendly cottage Little Briar.
-Both cottages sleep 4 plus a baby in 2 bedrooms.
+Briar Steading sleeps 3 plus a baby in a double and single bedrooms.
 Briar Steading has a King size bed and bathroom / power shower ensuite plus a twin bedroom with a large walk in wet shower room.
-Little Briar offers a double and twin bedroom with a shared bathroom and power shower.
+Little Briar sleeps 3 in a double and single room with a shared bathroom and power shower.
 Both cottages face south over Loch Earn with views of Edinample Castle, Ben Our, Glenample and Stuc A Chroin Munro.

 Naturally Beautiful Ancient Crofting Lands

 - Briar Cottages face south, boasting exceptional views over Loch Earn to Edinample Castle, Glenample and Stuch A Chroin.
 The cottages sit within three acre landscaped gardens (including a 250ft loch garden) on the ancient site of a B Listed thatched cottage (known as Easter Achraw until 1900); once home to MacGregors, MacLarens and other crofting families from regional clans, who were tenants of The Earls of Breadalbane (Campbells) within the Parish of Balquhidder.
 In the 17th century Easter Achraw farm land was owned by The Earl of Atholl and was within the Parish of Comrie.